Xilinx/inference-server/docs/quickstart.rst

 Running an example
 ------------------

-The `AMD Inference Server repository <InferenceServerRepository_>`_ includes examples that demonstrate running an end-to-end inference request.
+The `AMD Inference Server repository <LinkInferenceServerRepository_>`_ includes examples that demonstrate running an end-to-end inference request.
 This particular example targets the ResNet50 model you've already deployed on the server above.
 To perform the inference, you will need some files that are available in the repository: